 Our September multicultural calendar includes Yom Kippur, the “Day of Atonement” in the Jewish religion.
 It ends the Days of Awe (or Repentance), which are 10 days during which Jews reflect on their sins and seek forgiveness from God.
 It’s considered the holiest day of the year as Jews atone for their sins.
 The best greeting to give on this day is “Have an easy fast” or “Have a good holy day.”

 Our September 2020 diversity calendar helps you develop awareness and inclusion each and every day.
 How can you celebrate these at your workplace or school – whether in person or virtually?
-And get a head start on the rest of the year with our 2020 Diversity Calendar.
+And get a head start on next month with our October 2020 Diversity Calendar, and the rest of the year with our 2020 Diversity Calendar.